TMueller110/IoT-Mixer/README.md

 * Temperature and humidity data from the DHT11 sensor are sent to the MQTT broker every 60 seconds.
 There is no need to update this more frequent in this application.
 The temperature is measuring the room temperature where the mixing is conducted and thus the temperature will not flactuate rapidly.

 * Motor speed and state updates are published to the MQTT broker whenever they change, ensuring real-time updates.
-The motor speed is set by the user either through the frontend or the local potentiometer, when the automated mixing is turned on the speed is set to the last speed that has been given (and can manually be changed during the automated mixing time).
+The motor speed is set by the user either through the frontend or the local potentiometer.
+When the automated mixing is turned on the speed is set to the last speed that has been given (and can manually be changed during the automated mixing time).

 Wireless Protocols: